Heliocentric Planetary Aspects and Transits

 Trial version: A free trial version of Heliocentric Planetary Aspects and Transits can be downloaded from this website for the purpose of evaluation of the software.
 Click on the following link for further information:

 Download Heliocentric Planetary Aspects and Transits ...

 Price and ordering: A single-user license is available for a period of 3 months, 1 year or with no time limit (a 'perpetual' license).
 Prices for each type of license are given at Purchase a User License.
 An activation key is required in order to make the trial version fully functional.
-An activation key can be obtained immediately if you purchase a user license either via PayPal or via Share-it.
+An activation key can be obtained immediately if you purchase a user license either via PayPal or via Digital River (Share-it).